swthemathwiz/hp-z4-front-fan-mount/README.md

 1. Set your computer it on its side and open up the side.

-2. Check your fan electrically to ensure that it works by connecting it and turning on/off the computer briefly.
+2. Check your new fan electrically to ensure that it works by connecting it and turning on/off the computer briefly.

 3. Remove the bottom drive from the drive cage.